LP-CDF/AMi_Image_Analysis/README.md

 		└── prep_date.txt
 ```
 The Tree format is defined during setup (see INSTALL notes).
-AMiGUI (the software controlling the AMi microscope) needs a folder named "images" but this is not important for AMi_Image_Analysis.
+The folder "images" is used by the software controlling the AMi microscope (AMiGUI.py) but is not needed by AMi_Image_Analysis.
 The date directory must have the format **YYYYMMDD_HHMMSS** (eg. 20191211_151023)
-The file "prep_date.txt" contains the preparation date as a single line with format **YYYYMMDD** and is created within the program.
-It is used for logging purpose only and is not mandatory.
+The file "prep_date.txt" is created within the program and contains the preparation date as a single line with format **YYYYMMDD**.

 ## Screenshots